 5 ways to discover Ponta da Piedade – Lagos

-If you’ve heard about Lagos, Portugal, before, you’ve probably also heard about Ponta da Piedade and it’s famous golden coastline.
+If you’ve heard about Lagos, Portugal, before, you’ve probably also heard about Ponta da Piedade and its famous golden coastline.

 When visiting Lagos, you should go to Ponta da Piedade.
-Ponta de Piedade is not actually a beach in the sense that there’s no sand to lay on.
+This is not actually a beach in the sense that there’s no sand to lay on.

-Ponta de Piedade is an idyllic setting of brown shaded rock formations that meet the greenish blue waters of the Atlantic below, being one of the main attractions of Lagos.
+Ponta de Piedade is an idyllic setting of brown-shaded rock formations that meet the greenish-blue waters of the Atlantic below, being one of the main attractions of Lagos.

-he combination of the light brown mysterious cliffs and several shades of green and blue from the ocean and the sky truly enchant the eyes.
+The combination of the light brown mysterious cliffs and several shades of green and blue from the ocean and the sky truly enchant the eyes.

 There are several ways to explore this mecca of grottos, unknown bays and quiet beaches.
-You can reach the spot by car, foot or by sea – by boat, kayak or SUP.
+You can reach this amazing area by car, foot or by the sea – by boat, kayak or SUP.

 Near the car park on the cliff tops, you will find long, narrow stairs leading you down to a small cove where you will see cute small fisher boats.

-Along time, local fishermen have named some of these misshapen rocks.
-The most popular ones are the General De Gaulle, Chaminé (chimney), Catedral (cathedral), Belas-Artes (fine arts), Museu (museum), Submarino (submarine), Camelo (camel), Cozinha (kitchen) and Gruta do Amor (grotto of love).
+Over time, local fishermen have named some of these misshapen rocks.
+The most popular ones are the General De Gaulle, Chaminé (chimney), Catedral (cathedral), Belas-Artes (fine arts), Museu (museum), Submarino (submarine), Camelo (camel), Cozinha (kitchen), and Gruta do Amor (grotto of love).

-Ponta de Piedade is a must place to go for nature lovers and also photographers since the beautiful colours of the setting make a perfect postcard portrait.
+This is a must place to go for nature lovers and also photographers since the beautiful colours of the setting make a perfect postcard portrait.

 Discover by car

-From the parking lot, you can appreciate the views over the Atlantic or if you prefer and dare, you can go down the stairs (bear in mind it are over 180 steps) closer to the Ocean.
+From the parking lot, you can appreciate the views over the Atlantic or if you prefer and dare, you can go down the stairs (bear in mind it is over 180 steps) closer to the Ocean.

 Discover Ponta da Piedade by foot

-From the city center of Lagos to the lighthouse (farol) of Ponta da Piedade it’s a 2km walk, but a beautiful one.
+From the city centre of Lagos to the lighthouse (farol) it’s a 2km walk, but a beautiful one.
 You’ll pass along the coastline of Lagos and come along some very nice beaches.

-After Praia da Batata, you’ll pass by some very pretty beached hidden in between the amazing rock formations: Praia dos Estudantes, Praia do Pinhão, Praia D. Ana and Praia do Camilo ( Camilo beach).
+After Praia da Batata, you’ll pass by some very pretty beached hidden in between the amazing rock formations: Praia dos Estudantes, Praia do Pinhão, Praia D. Ana ( Dona Ana beach) and Praia do Camilo ( Camilo beach).

-Amazing views over the colorful cliffs of Ponta da Piedade are guaranteed, but be aware that, especially after raining the cliffs might be instable, so respect the signs and do not approach the end of the cliffs too much.
+Amazing views over the colourful cliffs are guaranteed, but be aware that, especially after rain the cliffs might be unstable, so respect the signs and do not approach the end of the cliffs too much.

-Once you arrived at the lighthouse of Ponta da Piedade, and if you’ve still got some energy left, you can go down the stairs (bear in mind it are over 180 steps) closer to the Ocean.
+Once you arrived at the lighthouse of Ponta da Piedade, and if you’ve still got some energy left, you can go down the stairs (bear in mind it is over 180 steps) closer to the Ocean.

 The cave tours are the most popular tours in Lagos and depart from several places, from some beaches and the Marina of Lagos.

-The boat trips are an inexpensive and nice way to enjoy the amazing caves and coastline of Lagos with your family and friends.
+In addition, boat trips are an inexpensive and nice way to enjoy the amazing caves and coastline of Lagos with your family and friends.
 Prices per person start at only 20€.

 On SeaBookings.com, you can find the best online prices and several options:

 - One hour tour – with departure from the Marina of Lagos, this tour is best if you’re travelling on a tight budget or time frame.
-There is no need to change boat, you’ll stay on the same boat from the beginning until the end of the tour.
+There is no need to change boats, you’ll stay on the same boat from the beginning until the end of the tour.
 This tour is perfect for any age.

 - Two hour tour – this tour is a more complete experience.
 It also starts from the Marina in Lagos and involves two boats.
 Firstly, you will sail along the coastline on a very pretty typical sailboat and will then anchor and step over to a smaller boat to enter the caves.
-It’s up to you which Ponta de Piedade boat trips you prefer.
+It’s up to you which boat trips you prefer.

 Discover by kayak

-The Lagos kayak tours to Ponta da Piedade depart from Praia da Batata, the “urban” beach of Lagos, only a five minutes walk from the city center.
+The Lagos kayak tours to Ponta da Piedade depart from Praia da Batata ( Batata beach), the “urban” beach of Lagos, only a five minutes walk from the city centre.